This ‘father of the internet’ still isn’t completely sold on 5G

 Which, by the way, we don’t have in our power generation and distribution system right now.

 FC: I was just at a panel about 5G possibilities yesterday.
 And of course, they led off with examples of self driving cars and robot surgeons.
-Are those actually good case use cases for 5G?
+Are those actually good use cases for 5G?

 VC: I don’t think that’s a great use case for 5G.
 I just took a ride in one of Google’s Waymo cars in Chandler.
 Arizona, and it was a really interesting experience.
 [Cerf has been a Google VP and senior internet evangelist since 2005.]
 I had several people in the car with me, including an emergency backup driver just in case—and she didn’t have to do anything.